 Excellent analysis, Vijay!
 I must congratulate you on the clarity and the level of detail you have presented in the analysis.

 Ambika cotton mills Ltd was under my radar for quite some time in most of 2014 and could have easily bought it under 50% of today’s price.
 However two things stopped me, and both are comments by Warren Buffet.

-- First one was where he explicitly mentioned that textiles was not a good business to own.
+- First one was where he explicitly mentioned that textiles were not a good business to own.

-- Secondly, the observation that when a business with bad reputation meets management with good reputation, the reputation of business remains intact!
-Notwithstanding the consistently good performance of this company the fact of it being in a commodity business and in textiles made me not buy in.
+- Secondly, the observation that when a business with a bad reputation meets management with a good reputation, the reputation of the business remains intact!
+Notwithstanding the consistently good performance of this company the fact of it being in a commodity business and in textiles made me not buy-in.

 I’d like your views on whether there is a lesson be learnt here, or this is just the opportunity cost of discipline.